 NASA’s R5 Valkyrie robot is leading the way in the advancement of humanoid robots with cutting-edge, human-like dexterity in order to provide support with mission operations.
-Programmers from around the world are competing to help NASA develop Valkyrie’s abilities in the Space Robotics Challenge.
+Programmers from around the world competed to help NASA develop Valkyrie’s abilities in phase one of the Space Robotics Challenge.

 Space Center Houston and NineSigma partnered to present the Space Robotics Challenge with NASA’s Centennial Challenges Program.

 Robotics enthusiasts from around the world traveled to Space Center Houston for the culmination of the Space Robotics Challenge June 29 and 30, 2017.
 Visitors got a glimpse into the future of robotics and celebrated the conclusion of this pioneering competition at the Space Robotics Challenge Celebration.

 The two-day celebration included a Thought Leader Series event in Mission Briefing Center.
 Visitors learned about the future of robotics from panelists Kimberly Hambuchen, deputy manager for NASA’s Human Robotic Systems project, Luis Sentis, associate professor of aerospace engineering at the University of Texas at Austin, Dr. Ana Huaman Quispe, post-doctoral researcher at TRACLabs and Dr. Marcia O’Malley, professor of mechanical engineering, of computer science, and of electrical and computer engineering at Rice University.